sandeepmukherjee/calltrace/README.md

 2. Add gcc flag -finstrument-functions to build.
 Also add -g and turn off optimizations (-O0).

+3. Set environment variable CALLTRACEDIR.
+If this variable is not set, /tmp is used.

-3. Load build.
-Run tests.
-This should produce /tmp/calltrace-PID.log, where PID is the process-id of the process.
+4. Run your program.
+This should produce $CALLTRACEDIR/calltrace-PID.log, where PID is the process-id of the process.
    Note, the instrumented program will experience significant slowdown.

-4. On the target system, run:
+5. On the target system, run:
-    genscript.pl /tmp/calltrace-PID.log > /tmp/gdbscript
+    genscript.pl $CALLTRACEDIR/calltrace-PID.log > gdbscript

-5. Run gdb on target executable.
+6. Run gdb on target executable.
 In gdb prompt type:
-    (gdb) source gdbscript.
+    (gdb) source gdbscript
-    This will create /tmp/gdbsyms
+    This will create $CALLTRACEDIR/gdbsyms

-6. Run:
+7. Run:
-    ./parselog.pl /tmp/calltrace-PID.log > calltrace.txt
+    ./parselog.pl $CALLTRACEDIR/calltrace-PID.log > calltrace.txt
-    Note, parselog.pl uses /tmp/gdbsyms as input.
+    Note, parselog.pl uses $CALLTRACEDIR/gdbsyms as input.
     The pathname is hardcoded.

-7. calltrace.txt is human-readable.
+8. calltrace.txt is human-readable.
 You can also run:
    ./stacks.pl calltrace.txt to obtain list of all stacks.